jordanneil23/SpawnMob/README.txt

-This is the continuation of SpawnMob for Bukkit that was originally made/developed by xmlns.
+This is the continuation of SpawnMob for Bukkit that was originally made/developed by Deven Lahoti (xmlns).

 Changelog
 V3.0